Mariiamm566/ML-Model-CI/README.md

 # ML Pipeline Assignment

-This project implements a GitHub Actions pipeline for validating a machine learning environment.
+This assignment implements a GitHub Actions pipeline for validating a machine learning environment.

 ## Pipeline Description
 - Installs dependencies from requirements.txt